C-Dongbo/KBGAN-SimplE-PyTorch-multi-gpu/README.md

 # KBGAN with TransE, TransD, ComplEx, SimplE
-## This repository is the using multi gpu pytorch-v0.4.1 to training KBGAN-SimplE implement version for KBGAN.
+## This repository is the using multi gpu pytorch-v0.4.1 to training KBGAN-SimplE implemented version for KBGAN Framework.

 > The origin repo: https://github.com/cai-lw/KBGAN
 > Liwei Cai and William Yang Wang, "KBGAN: Adversarial Learning for Knowledge Graph Embeddings", in *Proceedings of The 16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL HLT 2018)*.